socialalgorithms/socialalgorithms.github.io/assignment2_bluesky.markdown

 3. Combine these posts into a single reverse-chronological feed for each senator
 4. Save the data as JSON (one file per senator, or one combined file)

-Note: You'll need to track both the follow relationships (for Jaccard similarity) and the post counts (for weighted Jaccard).
-Consider saving follows data and feed data separately.
+Note: Look ahead at Section I.3.
+You'll need to track both the follow relationships and the posts (for computing Jaccard similarities).
+Consider saving follow data and feed data separately.

 **API endpoints** (see `bluesky_helpers.py` for wrapper functions):
 - `app.bsky.graph.getFollows` — list of followed accounts (paginated, up to 100 per request)